EX PARTE ALLEN M. PEAIRS

 Appellant vigorously insists that the Arkansas statute is unconstitutional and void, and that the extradition papers show on their face that this is an attempt to enforce a private claim and to imprison him for not paying a money debt.

-The requisition of the Governor of Arkansas certifies the offense charged against appellant to be a crime in that state, and that appellant is fugitive from justice.
+The requisition of the Governor of Arkansas certifies the offense charged against appellant to be a crime in that state, and that appellant is a fugitive from justice.

 In the light of these recitations, we cannot agree that the record shows that the prosecution is not in good faith but was for the collection of a debt and not for the purpose of prosecuting appellant for a crime.

-The constitutionality of the Arkansas statutes is not for this Court to decide.
+The constitutionality of the Arkansas statutes is not for this court to decide.
 That question must be reserved for the Arkansas Courts and the Supreme Court of the United States.

 We hold that appellant is not illegally restrained and that the trial court did not err in remanding him to be returned to Arkansas.